Ed Mitchell (pitmaster)

 Ed Mitchell (born 1948 or 1949) is an American pitmaster and businessman.
 Mitchell's frequent media appearances and advocacy for the use of heritage breed pork has earned him the title of the most "famous pitmaster" in North Carolina.
-Mitchell has appeared in Bon Appetit and on Throwdown! with Bobby Flay and National Geographic.
+Mitchell has appeared in Bon Appetit and on Throwdown! with Bobby Flay, Man v.
+Food, and National Geographic.

 Early life

 Ed Mitchell grew up in Wilson, North Carolina.
 He learned about barbecue from his family, who frequently held large family gatherings.

 When Mitchell was 14 or 15 years old, he attended a family barbecue.
 It was attended by his father, uncles, grandfather and other male relatives.
 The family passed around moonshine and eventually, the adults fell asleep.
 Mitchell began tending to the barbecue fire.
 His grandfather woke up and saw a cooked pig in the barbecue and when he asked who cooked it.
 Mitchell acknowledged he did.
 Mitchell thought he was going to be chastised by his grandfather.
 Instead, his grandfather grabbed the bottle of moonshine and gave Mitchell a glass to celebrate - it was his first alcoholic beverage and his first time barbecuing.